Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ![image](https://github.com/user-attachments/assets/92de5741-a517-44d0-9ba3-cf13bbd55760)

-### Finally, there is a small handfull of Requirement Mods that must load last.
+### Finally, there is a small handful of Requirement Mods that must load last.
 Do not move these mods, nor add mods after these, or you will probably break these mods and possibly your save.
 If you want to play without the mods from this section, you MUST start a new game save with these mods disabled!